 Corn flour and cornstarch are very similar ingredients.
 They both come from the same source, which is corn.
 Both powders have been finely grounded.
 Both corn flour and cornstarch are used to thicken sauces.

-The main difference is that corn flour is made from the whole kernel of the corn.
+The main difference is that corn flour is made from the whole kernel of corn.
 On the other hand, cornstarch is made from only the ground endosperm.

 If you need to replace corn flour with cornstarch in a recipe, you may not know the difference when looking at the end result.